Where Stanislavski Meets Fanon.

 KANGALEE ARTS ENSEMBLE (KAE) is a healthy alternative to the cheap exploitation of "political art" and the commercial theater -- by re-invigorating the imagination with both original ideas and fresh interpretations of old “classic” works.

-The modern actor must decolonize themselves before professing to make "important" work.
+The modern actor must decolonize themselves and see themselves as vital individual artists outside of the director or author -- before professing to make "important" work.
 Often what passes for "political" art or even "revolutionary" -- are just tamed and appropriated ideas recycled by the establishment and made palatable to conservatory or Broadway bound audiences.
 Politics and the crisis of capitalism goes far beyond identity issues and fashionable representation.
-There needs to be a theater that reminds us of this or at least acts as a constant conscience - for other artists...
+There needs to be a theater that reminds us of this or at least acts as a constant conscience for other artists and the general public.

 “To be conscious in America,” as novelist James Baldwin wrote, “is to be in a constant state of rage.”
 While the artist must allow for a multitude of feelings and ideas to intersect, the passions of life fuel and form the bulk of the work and concepts we engage.
 Theater is a place where extremes should be appreciated; where surrealism and logic converge.
 Where the hawks and doves put down their wings to battle it out on stage.